bossjones/codegen-lab/hack/drafts/cursor_rules/ruff.mdc.md

 ---
-description: Ruff linting configuration and usage guidelines
+description:
-globs: *.py
+globs:
 alwaysApply: false
 ---
 # Ruff Configuration Guide

+Ruff linting configuration and usage guidelines

 When you have questions about Ruff linting configuration, need help with linting rules, or want to run Ruff commands in this project, I can provide guidance based on the project's configuration.